AshPugczup/RC_Car/README.md

 # RC_Car
-Autonomous RC Car with gyroscope accelerometer and magnetic sensor
+Author: Grzegorz Jabłoński

+An autonomous RC car equipped with a gyroscope, accelerometer, and magnetic sensor for precise motion tracking and navigation.
+This project explores sensor fusion and autonomous control.